Asharoowiy/Asharoowiy/README.md

 - 👋 Hi, I’m @Asharoowiy
-- 👀 I’m interested in web development
+- 👀 I’m interested in software development
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning the different courses in CS50
-- 💞️ I’m looking to collaborate on CSS and HTML projects
+- 💞️ I’m looking to collaborate on python related projects
 - 📫 You can reach me via email(rafiusoliu2002@gmail.com) or twitter(@asharoowiy)

 <!---